TobleroneBill/TTDWebsite2/README.md

 # TTDWebsite2
  Test Driven Dev Website

+ UPDATE:
+ I made this before I knew how to properly Test Case/make automated tests.
+I still dont really have any idea how MVC is supposed to be structured, but if its something ill need in the future, I will learn it

 This was for a C# Apprenticeship and mirrors an old project I made for the same purpose. this video is about me trying to explain my thought process but I am so pressed for time that I just basically blazed through it so it might just make you more confused instead of clarifying: https://youtu.be/8ftsu3inBDg